hirokiadachi/GANs-Evaluation/README.md

 ./Evaluation.sh
 ```

-1.Type name on Entry Box.
-Then, click the Insert Button next the Entry Box so be displayed two images.<br>
+1.Please, typing evaluator name on the entry box.
+Then, click the insert button next to the entry box, after that displayed two images.<br>
-2.Choose the Radio Button under images.
+2.Choose the radio button under the images.
 Consider whether the image corresponds to the condition and the image is clearness.<br>
 If both image is not clearness and corresponding condition, click the Skip Button.<br>

 When the first evaluation (DCGAN) is completed, the second evaluation (PGGAN) is automatically started.